Lelvels/qsar_ml_find_hdac2_inhibitor/README.md

 *Correspondence: [ngocan@vnu.edu.vn](mailto:ngocan@vnu.edu.vn) (N.N.A)

-This repository is the prove of our paper, which has been submitted for publication in Some Journal, doi link.
+This repository is the prove of our paper, which has been submitted for publication in Link.

 ### Dependencies and implementation